-It is alleged that claims about 'misbehaviour' of detained asylum seekers who represent their fellow asylum seekers in Nauru have been falsely reported by detention centre staff, in an attempt to justify mistreatment or punishment.
-This has included allegations of assault against an asylum seeker detained at Nauru, by Wilson Security staff.
+It is alleged that claims about 'misbehaviour' of detained asylum seekers who represent their fellow asylum seekers at Manus Island have been falsely reported by detention centre staff, in an attempt to justify mistreatment or punishment.
+This has included the reclassifying of two asylum seekers at Manus Island as 'trouble-makers' and 'dangerous' on the basis of their raising of concerns in relation to internet and phone usage.

-Stigmatisation of human rights defenders advocating for the rights of asylum seekers detained in Nauru
+Stigmatisation of human rights defenders advocating for the rights of asylum seekers detained at Manus Island

-It is further alleged that several journalists and human rights advocates engaged in documenting and reporting on the human rights violations and abuses at the detention facilities in Nauru, have been classified as 'prohibited persons' by authorities at the detention centres.
-Asylum seekers detained at Nauru who have been found to be communicating with these 'prohibited persons' have been subjected to reprisals by detention centre staff.
+It is further alleged that several journalists and human rights advocates engaged in documenting and reporting on the human rights violations and abuses at the detention facilities on Manus Island have been classified as 'prohibited persons' by authorities at the detention centres.
+At least one of the 'prohibited persons' has been identified in posters displayed at detention facilities on Manus Island, in a style reminiscent of criminal wanted posters.
+Asylum seekers detained at Manus Island who have been found to be communicating with these 'prohibited persons' have been subjected to reprisals by detention centre staff.

-Furthermore, it is reported that the Australian Government authorities have presented unsubstantiated allegations against human rights defenders working on the situation of the detained asylum seekers.
+Furthermore, it is reported that the Australian Government authorities have presented unsubstantiated allegations against human rights defenders working on the situation of the detained asylum seekers, indicating for instance that t refugee advocates encouraged asylum seekers at Manus Island to engage in mass hunger strikes.

-Serious concern is expressed at the allegations of harassment, undue restrictions and acts of intimidation and reprisals against journalists and human rights defenders, including asylum seekers who defend their rights and the rights of others from within the detention facilities in Nauru and other activists who advocate for the rights of asylum seekers held in detention facilities in Nauru.
+Serious concern is expressed at the allegations of harassment, undue restrictions and acts of intimidation and reprisals against journalists and human rights defenders, including asylum seekers who defend their rights and the rights of others from within the detention facilities at Manus Island and other activists who advocate for the rights of asylum seekers held in detention facilities on Manus Island.
 We express concerns at the allegations that indicate that these are orchestrated with the intention of curtailing the spread of information in relation to the alleged human rights violations at the immigration detention facilities.
-Concern is also expressed about the conditions of detention and ill-treatment allegedly perpetrated against asylum seekers in these immigration detention facilities that may amount to torture and other forms of cruel, inhuman and degrading treatment or punishment.
+Concern is also expressed about the conditions of detention and ill-treatment allegedly perpetrated against asylum seekers in these immigration detention facilities, that may amount to torture and other forms of cruel, inhuman and degrading treatment or punishment.